Zag-Research/Zag-Smalltalk/Documentation/Hacking.md

 git submodule update --init --recursive
 ```
 Edit the code in an editor of your choice.
 Run `zig fmt .` before committing zig code (not necessarily our favourite formatting, but it keeps it consistent, and `zig fmt` adjusts for `zig` syntax changes).
+### Editing - Zed
+When editing Zig code, several of us are using [Zed](https://zed.dev) which can be customized to be like several other editors, but by default is similar to VSCode.
+It uses the zls language server, so it understands Zig syntax quite well, and does a `zig fmt` when it saves a file, so the indenting stays consistent.
+It also has collaboration and LLM support integrated.

+It also has a lot of tasks defined that are useful for testing/development.

 ## Smalltalk

-Download a recent Pharo image (currently using Pharo 12).
+Download a recent Pharo image (currently using Pharo 13).
 Import the Smalltalk code into Pharo using Iceberg.

 (The following doesn't work yet!)